VAli-designs/VAli-designs.github.io/content/pages/contact.md

 ---
 Tell us about your project.

-Feel free to send an email, we usually respond quickly.
+Feel free to send an email, we respond quickly.

-You can also call us if desired.
+You can also call us.